Charli XCX buries BRAT and switches to academic rock

 The technical production behind the sound change 🎛️

-This release not only changes the image, but the audio engineering.
-Rock Music reduces the characteristic digital saturation of BRAT, prioritizing a wider dynamic range and guitars with analog distortion.
+This release changes not only the image but also the audio engineering.
+Rock Music reduces the digital saturation characteristic of BRAT, prioritizing a wider dynamic range and guitars with analog distortion.
 The mix, according to studio sources, employs parallel compression on the drums and limited use of autotune, leaving room for vocal imperfections.
 The instrumentation was recorded with ribbon microphones to capture warmer textures, a process opposite to the clean, grid-like production of hyperpop.

 Goodbye lime green, hello library sobriety 📖